Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Related work

 \subsection{Adversarial data augmentation}

 Adversarial data augmentation applies perturbations to original images to fool the model into making classification mistakes.
 These perturbed images (also known as adversarial images) are then used to optimize the network for improved robustness against particular perturbations.
 Recent studies have shown that adversarial data augmentation can be more effective than random data augmentation~\citep{Madry_2017_PGDattack,Volpi_2018_NIPS_Generalizing,Suzuki_2020_AAAI_ATSL}.
 Most existing works are based on simple gradient-based noise attack, i.e. using the gradients of the neural network to generate additive adversarial noise to perturb images~\citep{Madry_2017_PGDattack,Goodfellow_2015_FGSM,Carlini_2017_CW_attack,Tramer_2019_NIPS_Adversarial,Miyato_2018_PAMI_VAT, Paschali_2018_MICCAI}.
 However, researchers have found that neural networks can be fragile to other more complex forms of transformations that may occur in images, such as affine transformations~\citep{Kanbak_2018_CVPR_Geometric,Engstrom_2019_ICML,Zeng_2019_CVPR_Beyond,Finlayson_2019_Science}, illumination changes~\citep{Zeng_2019_CVPR_Beyond} or small deformations~\citep{Alaifari_2019_ICLR_ADef}.
 For medical image segmentation, the majority of related works focus on crafting effective adversarial examples and leverage them to evaluate model robustness.
 For example, \citet{Paschali_2018_MICCAI} applied a targeted attack, specifically a dense adversary generation (DAG) attack~\citep{Xie_2017_ICCV_DAG}, to generate effective pixel-wise noise, which fools a segmentation network into producing poor segmentation on brain images.
 Chen et al. \citep{Chen_2019_SASHIMI_Intelligent} proposed to use conditional GANs to model spatial deformation and noises for adversarial image construction.
-Yet, how to utilize these adversarial data to benefit model training has not been fully explored in the medical domain.